-I decided to make a wooden sign with a saying to hang over the baskets I hung on the pantry wall, and this farmhouse style sign is just what I had in mind.
+Today, I made a wooden sign with a saying to hang over the baskets I hung on the pantry wall.
+This farmhouse style sign is just what I had in mind.
 It was so easy to make, and a very quick project!
 Post contains affiliate links.

 How to Make a Wooden Sign:

 Cut the wood: I used the circular saw and cut my piece to 9″x 12″.
 You can also have the hardware store cut it if you buy the wood, or purchase ready made wood for signs.
 You can use this same method to make a much larger sign as well!

 Apply paint: I used paint and primer ceiling paint I had leftover from painting the kitchen.
 Any paint works!